mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/_index.md

 ---
-title: "End-to-End Testing"
+title: "End-to-End tests"
-heading: "End-to-end Testing in Mattermost"
+heading: "End-to-End tests in Mattermost"
 description: "This page describes how to run End-to-End (E2E) testing and to build tests for a section or page of the Mattermost web application."
 date: "2018-03-19T12:01:23-04:00"
 subsection: Web App